BishoyAbdelmalik/layer-8-automation-with-python-presentation/README.md

 selenium
 websockets
 ```
-To use selenium as shown in the demo you will need the chrome driver download it from [here](https://sites.google.com/a/chromium.org/chromedriver/downloads) ChromeDriver 89.0.4389.23 was used for the demo use the one that matches your chrome version
+To use selenium as shown in the demo you will need the chrome driver download it from [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+ChromeDriver 89.0.4389.23 was used for the demo use the one that matches your chrome version.

 To use the websockets with obs you will need to install
-obs-websocket plugin you can get it [here](https://github.com/Palakis/obs-websocket/releases/tag/4.9.0)
+obs-websocket plugin you can get it [here](https://github.com/Palakis/obs-websocket/releases/tag/4.9.0).